Dubbing: Brazil

 In Brazil, foreign programs are invariably dubbed into Brazilian Portuguese on free-to-air TV, with only a few exceptions.
 Films shown at cinemas are generally offered with both subtitled and dubbed versions, with dubbing frequently being the only choice for children's movies.
 Subtitling was primarily for adult audience movies until 2012.
 Since then, dubbed versions also became available for all ages.
 As a result, in recent years, more cinemas have opened in Brazil, attracting new audiences to the cinema who prefer dubbing.
 According to a Datafolha survey, 56% of Brazilian movie theaters' audience prefer to watch dubbed movies.
 Most of the dubbing studios in Brazil are in the cities of Rio de Janeiro and São Paulo.

 The first film to be dubbed in Brazil was the Disney animation "Snow White and the Seven Dwarfs" in 1938.
 By the end of the 1950s, most of the movies, TV series and cartoons on television in Brazil were shown in its original sound and subtitles.
 However, in 1961, a decree of President Jânio Quadros ruled that all foreign productions on television should be dubbed.
 This measure boosted the growth of dubbing in Brazil, and has led to several dubbing studios since then.
-The biggest dubbing studio in Brazil was Herbert Richers, headquartered in Rio de Janeiro and closed in 2009, At its peak in the 80s and 90s, the Herbert Richers studios dubbed about 70% of the productions shown in Brazilian cinemas.
+The biggest dubbing studio in Brazil was Herbert Richers, headquartered in Rio de Janeiro and closed in 2009.
+At its peak in the 80s and 90s, the Herbert Richers studios dubbed about 70% of the productions shown in Brazilian cinemas.

-In the 90s, with Saint Seiya, Dragon Ball and other anime shows becoming popular in Brazilian TVs, the voice actors and the dubbing career gained a higher space in Brazilian culture.
-Actors like Hermes Baroli (Brazilian dubber of Pegasus Seiya, in Saint Seiya and actors like Ashton Kutcher), Marco Ribeiro (Brazilian dubber of many actors like Tom Hanks, Jim Carrey and Robert Downey Jr., and Yusuke Urameshi from the anime Yu Yu Hakusho) and Wendel Bezerra (Brazilian dubber of Goku in Dragon Ball Z and SpongeBob in SpongeBob SquarePants) are recognized for their most notable roles.

-Pay TV commonly offers both dubbed and subtitled movies, with statistics showing that dubbed versions are becoming predominant.
-Most DVD and Blu-ray releases usually feature Portuguese, Spanish, and the original audio along with subtitles in native languages.
-Most video games are dubbed in Brazilian Portuguese rather than having European Portuguese dubs alone.
-Games such as Halo 3, God of War: Ascension, inFamous 2, Assassin's Creed III, Skylanders: Spyro's Adventure, World of Warcraft and others are dubbed in Brazilian Portuguese.
-This is because despite the dropping of the dubbing law in Portugal in 1994, most companies in that country use the Brazilian Portuguese because of traditional usage during the days of the dubbing rule, along with these dubbings being more marketable than European Portuguese.

-A list that showcases Brazilian Portuguese voice artists that dub for actors and actresses are displayed here.
-However, there can also be different official dub artists for certain regions within Brazil.